| Contact | novascotia.cmha.ca |

 About this directory of supports

-Navigating mental health support can be challenging during emergency situations, such as wildfires, floods, health pandemics, and many other crises.
-This comprehensive guide aims to simplify that journey by providing a list of evidence-informed and free mental health and well-being resources available to all communities across Canada.
+Navigating mental health support can be challenging during emergency situations, such as Canada's ongoing wildfires.
+This comprehensive guide aims to simplify that journey by providing a curated list of evidence-informed and free mental health and well-being resources available across Canada to all communities.

 Whether you or your family members are in need of immediate assistance through crisis support, seeking ongoing wellness supports, requiring tools to help navigate further resources, or looking for counselling services, this resource list is designed to help you find the right support to maintain and enhance your mental well-being before, during, and after an emergency.